SoK: Blockchain Decentralization: Data and Empirical Analysis

 \subsubsection{Methodology}

 One of the most difficult challenges in determining the causal effect of EIP-1559 on blockchain decentralization is distinguishing the effect of EIP-1559 from confounding factors such as price, volatility, market movement, and time trend.
-We adopt Regression Discontinuity Design (RDD) ~\cite{imbens_2008_regression,lee_2010_regression,athey_2017_the} to analyse the effects of EIP-1559 on transaction decentralization.
+We adopt Regression Discontinuity Design (RDD) \cite{imbens_2008_regression,lee_2010_regression,athey_2017_the} to analyze the effects of EIP-1559 on transaction decentralization.
 RDD is a quasi-experimental evaluation frequently used in economics, political science, epidemiology, and related fields.
-We use the London Hardfork, the days from the EIP-1559 London Hardfork, and their interaction as the independent variables in the RDD framework to estimate the immediate effects of the London Hardfork and the average treatment effects of EIP-1559 adoption. ~\citeN{liu_2022_empirical} adopted a similar framework to analyze the impact of EIP-1559 on various transaction-related economic factors, including waiting times and gas prices, while \cite{cong_2022_inclusion} also uses RDD to analyze the impact of EIP-1559 on mining reward distribution and transaction volume.
+We use the London Hardfork, the days from the EIP-1559 London Hardfork, and their interaction as the independent variables in the RDD framework to estimate the immediate effects of the London Hardfork and the average treatment effects of EIP-1559 adoption.
+Liu et al. (2022) \cite{liu_2022_empirical} adopted a similar framework to analyze the impact of EIP-1559 on various transaction-related economic factors, including waiting times and gas prices, while \cite{cong_2022_inclusion} also uses RDD to analyze the impact of EIP-1559 on mining reward distribution and transaction volume.

 In Eq.~\ref{eqn:06}, $\alpha_1$ is the coefficient that represents the immediate effect (local average treatment effect) of the London Hardfork, $\alpha_3$ is the coefficient that represents the gradual effect of the London Hardfork.

-We include a set of control variables represented as Z in Eq.~\ref{eqn:06} including transaction volume, transaction count, return on investment and 30-day volatility.
-The study period is from July 25, 2021 to August 27, 2021 including 70 thousand blocks before and 140 thousand blocks after the London Hardfork on August 5, 2021.
+We include a set of control variables represented as Z in Eq.~\ref{eqn:06}, including transaction volume, transaction count, return on investment, and 30-day volatility.
+The study period is from July 25, 2021, to August 27, 2021, including 70 thousand blocks before and 140 thousand blocks after the London Hardfork on August 5, 2021.
+We utilized the RDRobust package\cite{calonico_2017_rdrobust} to generate figures for this section.